-Producing a website doesn’t need to be expensive now, either, since you can use a website builder like Bookmark.com where creating a professional looking website only takes a few minutes and a minimum amount of investment.
+You could also use a website builder like Bookmark.com, where creating a professional looking website only takes a few minutes and a minimum amount of investment.

 With the website, you can also develop a clear testing plan that takes into account current market conditions and user habits, and gather as much data as you can for the main launch.
 This can save you a lot of money if your product or service isn’t as successful as you had anticipated.

 Turning your idea into a potentially successful business requires you to make other people understand and believe in your vision.

 Selling a vision is a lot like proposing change — but in this case, you have to define your value proposition clearly and outline ways in which revenue will be generated.
 Having good oratory skills and describing lofty ideas will not get you the support you need.